hmrc/income-tax-mtd-changelog/README.md

 The 'API lifecycle & deprecation' section of the Income Tax (Making Tax Digital) end-to-end service guide will be updated with more details.

-The following change is now available in Sandbox:

-#### self-assessment-test-support-api

-SubmittedOn details within an ITSA status details array must be unique.
-The error below is returned if this condition is not met.
- * DUPLICATE_SUBMITTED_ON

 ---
 ### 23 January 2024